Cognitive-Variability-Lab/Cognitive-Variability-Lab.github.io/README.md

-# keedylab.github.io
+# cogvarlab.github.io

-Welcome to the source code for the website of the Keedy Lab, located at the CUNY Advanced Science Research Center.
+Welcome to the source code for the website of the Cognitive Variability Lab at ENS Paris.

-Technologies this website uses:

-    Jekyll
-    GitHub Pages
-    jQuery

 ## Steps to install a local copy of this website (e.g. for testing):